SHH116/AirbnbAnalysis/README.md

 7-Implementing and evaluating a Linear Regression model to predict price

-8-Correcting the lienar regression model
+8-Correcting the linear regression model